zilishen/documentation/content/nms/admin-guides/authentication/oidc/getting-started-oidc.md

 1. Open the OIDC configuration file `/etc/nms/nginx/oidc/openid_configuration.conf` using a text editor and update the default placeholder values with the relevant information for your identity provider.
 (To learn more about the variables, refer to the [OIDC Settings](#oidc-variables) below.)
 Save the changes.

-2. Using a text editor, open the `/etc/nginx/conf.d/nms-http.conf` configuration file and uncomment the OIDC settings starting with `#OIDC`.
+1. Using a text editor, open the `/etc/nginx/conf.d/nms-http.conf` configuration file and uncomment the OIDC settings starting with `#OIDC`.
 Comment out the Basic Authentication settings.
 Save the changes.

-3. If you have additional modules installed, such as API Connectivity Manager, you need to modify their specific configuration files as well.

-   Open the API Connectivity Manager configuration file `/etc/nms/nginx/locations/nms-acm.conf` in an app-developer and uncomment the OIDC settings starting with `#OIDC`.
-Comment out the settings for Basic Authentication.
-Save the changes.

-4. Run the command `sudo nginx -t` to validate the configuration and ensure there are no errors.
+1. Run the command `sudo nginx -t` to validate the configuration and ensure there are no errors.

-5. Finally, reload NGINX and apply the new configuration by running the command `sudo nginx -s reload`.
+1. Finally, reload NGINX and apply the new configuration by running the command `sudo nginx -s reload`.

 ### OIDC Configuration Values {#oidc-variables}